 The Orland Tract Perimeter restoration is 275 acres on the perimeter of 949-acre property owned by the Forest Preserve District of Cook County (FPDCC).
 It is located in the Village of Orland Park, in southwestern Cook County, Ill., approximately 25 miles southwest of Chicago.
 The entire 949-acre site is an important resting and forage site for the Lake Michigan migratory flyway.

-Immediate ecological benefits include the elimination of invasive species and their seed sources on 275 acres of land providing open space, water and sunlight for native species of a globally rare plant community.
-Removal of the trees will also help raise the water table at the entire site by reducing water loss by evapotranspiration.
-A population of Sand Hill Cranes uses Orland Tract as a stopover point during migrations and will benefit from this project.
+Immediate ecological benefits included the elimination of invasive species and their seed sources on 275 acres of land providing open space, water and sunlight for native species of a globally rare plant community.
+Removal of the trees also helped raise the water table at the entire site by reducing water loss by evapotranspiration.
+A population of Sand Hill Cranes uses Orland Tract as a stopover point during migrations and benefit from this project.
 Other migratory neotropical bird species that use Orland Tract are: Eastern Towhee, Clay-colored Sparrow, Black-billed Cuckoo (Illinois state listed) and American Woodcock.
 According to recent bird census numbers, collected by the Audubon Society, Orland Tract hosts the largest abundance of birds in the region.
-Overall, migratory bird species would greatly benefit by restoring the Orland Tract Perimeter.
+Overall, migratory bird species greatly benefit by restoring the Orland Tract Perimeter.